 Are Google Ads and Google Adwords the same?

 Google Ads and Google AdWords is the same platform.
 In 2018 Google rebranded it’s AdWords platform to Google Ads.
 The reason is Google AdWords was very specific to search advertising “adwords”, since AdWords was created, Google offers advertising products across Search, YouTube and millions of websites and apps.

-How are Google Ads targeted?
+How are they targeted?

-Google Ads on Google Search are targeted based on keywords and advertiser wants to target.
+Ads on Google Search are targeted based on keywords and advertiser wants to target.
 For example, if an advertiser owns an auto repair shop, the advertiser can reach users who are searching auto repair keywords, close to their business.
 This is what makes Google Ads very effective, as long as the advertiser has a strong knowledge of the Google Ads platform, which I recommend all advertisers take a course to prevent any irrelevant advertising spend.
 I offer free tutorial classes, listed here, which is hosted by SkillShare.

-Google Ads or Facebook Ads?
+Google or Facebook Ads?

 Both advertising platforms are very effective at driving new customers, so long as the advertiser has the know how of each platform and has very tight targeting reaching qualified traffic.
 My recommendation is to test both platforms to determine the effectiveness of each for your business.
 Chances are you’ll find that both Google and Facebook are effective on driving new customers for your business.